epicfilemcnulty/lilush/README.md

 * And much more =)

 For networking, _lilush_ includes [Luasocket](https://github.com/lunarmodules/luasocket) library,
-merged with [LuaSec](https://github.com/lunarmodules/luasec) and customized to work seamlessly with [WolfSSL](https://www.wolfssl.com/).
+which has been merged with [LuaSec](https://github.com/lunarmodules/luasec) and customized to work seamlessly with [WolfSSL](https://www.wolfssl.com/).
 WolfSSL is also statically compiled and incorporated into the *Lilush* binary.

-Grab the binary (less than *2MB*) and put it on any *x86_64 Linux* system, or add it to a `FROM scratch` container, and your Lua scripts and apps can use all the builtin modules, without worrying about installing anything extra.
-Lilush can compile your Lua code into a static binary too.[^1]
+Grab the binary (less than *2MB*) and put it on any *x86_64 Linux* system, or add it to a `FROM scratch` container, and your Lua scripts and apps can use all the builtin modules, without worrying about installing anything extra. _Lilush_ can compile your Lua code into a static binary too.[^1]

 ---

-Secondly, to illustrate what can be built with the bundled modules, _Lilush_ includes a builtin, modular Linux shell (as in Bash, Csh or Fish), which
+Secondly, to illustrate what can be built with the bundled modules, _Lilush_ includes a modular Linux shell (as in Bash, Csh or Fish), which

 * provides a sleek CLI interface straight out of the box: